Physics-informed Neural Networks with Periodic Activation Functions for Solute Transport in Heterogeneous Porous Media: Computational Experiments

 where $D_y = D_x = 0.02~m^2/s$ refers to the hydrodynamic dispersion coefficient in the $y$ and $x$ directions.
 As schematically shown in Fig.~\ref{fig:Results 103_2D_DIF}, the following initial and boundary conditions,

 are considered for this test case.
-The blue points on the left boundary bounded by $y_1$ and $y_2$ represent the positions of point-source solute injection at the rate of $C_0= 0.2 ~kg/m^2$.
-The other three sides of the domain are assigned as zero gradient boundaries, assuming a free outflow of solute.
-This 2D advection–dispersion problem defined by Eqs.~(\ref{2D advection–diffusion}) and (\ref{BC2D}) can be solved analytically \cite{zhou2009lattice},
+The blue points on the left boundary bounded by $y_1$ and $y_2$ represent the positions of point-source solute injection at the rate of $C_0= 0.2 ~kg/m^3$.
+The other three sides of the domain are assigned as zero-gradient boundaries, assuming a free outflow of solute.
+This 2D advection-dispersion problem defined by Eqs.~(\ref{2D advection–diffusion}) and (\ref{BC2D}) can be solved analytically \cite{zhou2009lattice},

 where $L_n$ is defined as,

 and $P_n$ is computed as,

 where $\eta$ and $\zeta$, respectively, are,